Blockchain Hiring in 2025: What Changed, Why It Felt Harder, and Why Proof Started to Matter More

 “How do I get noticed?”

-“How do I make my thinking legible?”
+“How do I make my proof easier to trust?”

 The Strategic Shift for Hiring Teams